 Emergency Pull Cord

 If your emergency cord has been pulled, your door will be disengaged from your garage door opener system.
 The emergency pull cord is typically a red string with a red handle, which is attached to a lever on the traveler carriage along the railing track.
-If you notice an extended spring on the lever, or a change in the normal position of the lever, then your door is likely disengaged.
+If you notice an extended spring on the lever, or a change in the normal position of the lever, then diagnosing your garage door is easy.
+It’s likely disengaged.

-WARNING:: Never pull your emergency pull cord when the door is open.
+Never pull your emergency pull cord when the door is open.
 There are several risks that could result in a door that is disengaged while in the open position.
 To prevent possible injuries with the full weight of your door crashing down, or the heartache of further damaging hardware needed for a smooth operating garage door system, always call a qualified garage door repair professional.
 This could save you the time, money, and the headache of dealing with more serious problems associated with garage door malfunctions.

 Depending on the type of system and model, you may only need to pull the emergency pull cord down, or back, to re-engage your garage door.
 If the lever attached to your emergency pull cord is in a vertical position, pull the cord towards the opener, in the opposite direction from the door, until the lever clicks into a horizontal position.